 Navigation: THE WEB NETWORK VERSION >

 Some users may wish to install DONATION on two or more computers (for instance, one at work and one at home) and have access to the same database from those computers.
 This could be for themselves, or for different people.
-The Web Network Version is one way to do that.
+The Web Network Version is one way to do that, when the computers are separated over the Internet, rather than always being in one location.

 With this version, the program will still be installed on your Windows computers, but your database will be stored on our Internet server ("in the cloud").
 The program will securely access that database directly over the Internet.
 Each user of this version for a given database will have their own login (an email address) and password required to access the database.